samdai01/motion-detector/README.md

 .
 The program then proceeds to take the coordinates of these differences and box them at the correct location over the original color feed.

 # Setup and Installation Requirements:
-First you will need to install the OpenCV library using the command "pip3.9 install opencv-python".
-If there is still an error in the code on the "import cv2" line, run the command "pip3.9 uninstall opencv-python" and then "pip3.9 install opencv-python opencv-python-headless".
+First you will need to install the OpenCV library using the command `pip3.9 install opencv-python`.
+If there is still an error in the code on the `import cv2` line, run the command `pip3.9 uninstall opencv-python` and then `pip3.9 install opencv-python opencv-python-headless`.

 You will also have to install the pandas library and bokeh libraries if not done so.
 When running the program, make sure the program starts with the background with no objects in it (explained below).
-Make sure that you are running 'plotting.py' and 'capture_video.py' is in the same folder.
+Make sure that you are running `plotting.py` and `capture_video.py` is in the same folder.